3L0C/wk/README.md

     -g, --menu-gap INT         Set menu gap between top/bottom of screen to INT.
                                Set to '-1' for a gap equal to 1/10th of the screen height (default -1).
+    --wrap-cmd STRING          Wrap all commands with STRING, i.e., /bin/sh -c STRING cmd
+                               This does not apply to hooks (default "").
     --border-width INT         Set border width to INT (default 4).
     --border-radius NUM        Set border radius to NUM degrees.
 0 means no curve (default 0).